-The graduate program in Environmental Biology is organized in areas of study designed to provide a strong background in focused interest areas.
+Environmental Biology department offers MS, MPS and PhD in Environmental and Forest Biology with areas of research designed to provide a strong background and focus to students pursuing different research topics.
 Faculty with nationally and internationally recognized expertise define the scope of subject matter within each study area, recommend acceptance of students, and guide them through a course of study appropriate to student goals and aspirations.
 Most students develop a degree of depth and specialization in at least one areas of graduate study (see below).